-At Disciple we know that monetising through subscriptions is a great way to earn money from your community.
-We have seen lots of our hosts using this business model what has been amazing to see but sometimes converting new or returning members to subscribers can be difficult.
-Due to this we have decided to expand our monetisation support to allow the use of Coupon Codes on the Web.
+At Disciple we know that monetising through subscriptions is a great way to earn money from your Community.
+We have seen lots of our hosts using this business model, but sometimes converting new or returning members to subscribers can be difficult.

-Coupon codes are a great way to encourage members to subscribe to your community at a discounted price.
-Share your coupon code with your members and they will be able to use them at the checkout page to receive a discounting subscription, whether that be forever or a limited period of time.
+Coupon codes are a great way to encourage members to subscribe to your Community at a discounted price.
+Share your coupon code with your members and they will be able to use them at the checkout page to receive a discounted subscription price, whether that be forever or a limited period of time.

-Firstly in the same way that we have built our subscriptions, Coupon codes are using Stripe as the provider.
-This means that coupon codes will work seamlessly with any subscriptions you currently have set up on the web.
-Unfortunately coupon codes are not supported on native (iOS & Android) platforms at this current time.
+Coupon codes are created in Stripe, this means that they will work seamlessly with any subscriptions you currently have set up on the web.
+However, coupon codes are not currently supported on iOS & Android platforms.

-You will need to start out by Naming your coupon.
+Start out by naming your coupon.
 This name will appear on your members receipts and invoices and is not the coupon code itself.